-Daniel Kaniewski strives to provide insightful analysis on contemporary homeland security issues.
+Daniel Kaniewski strives to provide insightful analysis on contemporary homeland security and emergency management issues.

 Below are Dr. Kaniewski’s articles, op-eds, and reports.